 Because Siamese fighting fish have are labyrinth fish, it is a common misconception to put them in any type of water.
 While we can use tap water, we want to make sure we have the right type of tap water.
-Tap water needs to chlorinated with proper water conditioner produce like Seachem Prime.
+Tap water needs to be chlorinated with proper water conditioner produce like Seachem Prime.
 Water conditioners like Seachem Prime will remove chlorine, harmful chemicals, ammonia, and nitrite from your tap.

 Tank Heating (Water Temperature)